 Electric carts are (aside from the batteries) around a long time because of the fewer moving mechanical parts.

 So, New or Used?

-Used golf carts don’t have a Blue Book for determining value, so you will have to look at the average price people are asking for and paying in the classifieds.
+There isn’t a golf cart Blue Book for determining value, so you will have to look at the average golf cart price people are asking for and paying in the classifieds.
 Check Craigslist and eBay also to get a good ballpark idea.

 The following sections in this article should help narrow down your choices

-How Much Should You Pay for A Used Golf Cart?
+How Much Is A Cheap Used Golf Cart?

 A used golf cart’s price can also depend on how many options the previous owner has installed.
-If I’m going to be working on the cart by myself and don’t want a turn-key basic cart, I will be purchasing one that has only the basics and all the customizations will be to my tastes.
+If I’m going to be working on the cart by myself and want a turn-key basic cart.
+I will be purchasing one that has only the basics and all the customizations will be done to my tastes.